GameServerManagers/LinuxGSM-Docs/TeamSpeak-3.md

 # Connect to Teamspeak 3 Server

-You can a TeamSpeak 3 server to input commands without the need for a TeamSpeak 3 client.
+You can connect to a TeamSpeak 3 server to input commands without the need for a TeamSpeak 3 client.
 This can be done by connecting to the query port using telnet.

 Using PuTTY or equivalent select a telnet connection and enter the server IP and TeamSpeak 3 query port (default:10011).